ofasgard/execute-assembly-pico/README.md

 ## Building

 You will need MinGW GCC, the zip utility, and a `crystal-palace` directory containing the CPL executables needed to link the project.
-Note that the example configuration expects to find a Rubeus assembly at `bin/Rubeus.exe`, which you will have to provide yourself.
+Modify `config.spec` to specify the .NET assembly you want to link with the project and the commandline arguments you want to pass.

-To build the PICO by itself, run `make pico`.
+To build the PICO by itself (as a COFF), run `make pico`.
 To build the example runner and link it with the PICO, run `make runner`.

-The example runner is written to `out/runner.bin`, and it invokes the appended Rubeus assembly to execute "asktgt" with some generic dummy creds when you execute it:
+The example runner is written to `out/runner.bin`.
+The default configuration invokes an appended Rubeus assembly to execute "asktgt" with some generic dummy creds when you execute it:

 ![A screenshot of the PICO in action, executing an appended Rubeus assembly](img/execute-assembly-1.png)